[Investigation] Belgium worried about jobs if EU blacklists Russian steel baron

 Belgium's EU embassy said it couldn't comment because internal sanctions talks were "highly confidential, for obvious reasons".

-But it has form, after previously speaking up against a proposed EU ban on Russian diamonds, which would have cost its Diamond Square Mile in Antwerp some 10,000 jobs.
+But Belgium has form, after previously lobbying against a proposed EU ban on Russian diamonds, which would have cost its Diamond Square Mile in Antwerp some 10,000 jobs.

 Denmark said it "could not confirm or deny" if it had ever blocked EU action against NLMK along with Belgium.